 Cross Country: 46km

-Kitzbühel ski resort is one of the most popular places for sporting events in Tyrol.
-The combination of friendly locals and striking mountain scenery makes for an unforgettable stay in the resort.
+The combination of friendly locals and striking mountain scenery makes for an unforgettable stay in Kitzbühel ski resort.
 With more than 50 high-spec lifts, 179km of Alpine skiing and a further 120km of cross-country skiing, Kitzbühel is a haven for snow lovers.
+Whilst the skiing in Kitzbühel is more geared to intermediate and advanced skiers, there are a number of lifts serving the green practice slopes which are free of charge, allowing first-time skiers to get to grips with the basics before investing in a pass.

 Skiing in Kitzbühel is fantastic for all ranges of abilities.
 Boasting 179km of skiable terrain, not including off-piste, snow lovers will find plenty to carve their skis into at this ski resort.
 The Hahnenkamm ski area is Kitzbühel’s largest sector, home to the Streif piste on which the Hahnenkamm Downhill is run.
-Outside race periods this piste is a relatively harmless red run that can be tackled at moderate speeds by many intermediates.
+Outside race periods this piste is a relatively harmless red run that can be tackled by many intermediates.
 Most of the slopes in Kitzbühel are ideal for beginners and intermediates, although more advanced skiers will find enough of a challenge.

 The terrain, as with skiers, is best suited to beginners and intermediates.
 Boarders should head for the Kitzbüheler Horn where there is a half pipe, fun park and boardercross course.
-There are, however, quite a few drag lifts around the ski resort, which often snowboarders try to avoid.
+There are, however, quite a few drag lifts around Kitzbuhel ski resort, which often snowboarders try to avoid.
 Don't let this put you off though, there is plenty that can be accessed around the resort without the need of a drag lift, including a vast amount of off-piste.